 Creatures of Illusion.
 A critical review of Remote Sensing as a tool for assessing social and ecological sustainability in refugee camps (2015–2016).
 This project was interested in the different ways of “seeing” refugees – from afar through remote sensing methods, and from close-up through ethnographic field research.
 Following a mixed methods approach, it problematised and furthered the debate on digital humanitarianism – that is the increasing reliance on digital (visual) technologies such as satellite remote sensing in humanitarian governance.
 It was funded by the Centre for a Sustainable University at the University of Hamburg, and co-lead with Dr. Delf Rothe, IFSH.

-The project results will be published open access in the journal International Political Sociology.
+The project results have been published in the journal International Political Sociology.